A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in

-The fixed point $e^*_i=0$, $i=x,y,z,u,\phi$ of the error system~Eq. \eqref{linearized_error_Sys} will be Lyapunov stable once the right-hand side of Eq. \eqref{lya_ineq_2} is nonpositive.
-This is guaranteed whenever the quadratic form $- \mathbf{E}^\top \mathbf{M} \mathbf{E}$ compensates all potentially positive contributions coming from the memristive term \(\Psi(e_u; u_1, u_2, m, J)\), which is ensured by sufficiently strong positive definiteness of $\mathbf{M}$.
+which can be achieved with suitable parameter values of $\{a, b, d, f, h, k, m, q, r, s, \rho, g_{e},J\}$.
+The fixed point \(\mathbf e\equiv 0\) of the linearized error system in Eq. \eqref{linearized_error_Sys} is Lyapunov stable once the right-hand side of Eq. \eqref{final_bound} is nonpositive, \textit{i.e.,} \(\dot V\le 0\).
+To ensure this, we impose the dissipativity assumption that the trajectory remains in memristive regimes for which

-\begin{lemma}[Sylvester's Criterion] Let $A$ be a real symmetric matrix.
-Then $A$ is positive definite if and only if each of its leading principal minors is strictly positive. \end{lemma}